Motivic cohomology of equicharacteristic schemes: Some comparisons to algebraic cycles

 \subsection{Zero cycles on surfaces}

-In Theorem \ref{theorem_geometric_cohomology} we worked in a local context, but the main ideal globalizes.
+In Theorem \ref{theorem_geometric_cohomology} we worked in a local context, but the main idea globalizes.
 Suppose that $X$ is a qcqs $\bb F$-scheme such that, for any $x\in X$, the local ring $\roi_{X,x}$ has geometric weight-$j$ motivic cohomology.
-Then, by checking on stalks, we see that the canonical map is an equivalence; that is, the motivic cohomology $\bb Z(j)^\sub{mot}(X)$ is given by Zariski sheafifying the left Kan extension of motivic cohomology from smooth $\bb F$-schemes, or in other words (using Theorem \ref{thm_lke_lej}) it is given by Zariski sheafifying $\tau^{\le j}\bb Z(j)^\sub{mot}$ on $X_\sub{zar}$.
+Then, by checking on stalks, we see that $\bb Z(j)^\sub{mot}(X)$ is given by Zariski sheafifying $\tau^{\le j}\bb Z(j)^\sub{mot}$ on $X_\sub{zar}$; in other words, appealing to Theorem \ref{thm_lke_lej}, the canonical map is an equivalence, where $\bb Z(j)^\sub{lse}$ is the left Kan extension of classical motivic cohomology from smooth $\bb F$-schemes as at the start of \S\ref{ss_cdh_local}.
 Similar conclusions holds with Zariski replaced by Nisnevich, if we had instead assumed that each henselian local ring $\roi_{X,x}^h$ had geometric weight-$j$ motivic cohomology.
 These arguments allow us to calculate the motivic cohomology of surfaces in low weights:

 \begin{corollary} Let $X$ be a Noetherian $\bb F$-scheme of dimension $\le 2$ (e.g., a curve or surface, with arbitrarily bad singularities, over a field extension of $\bb F$).
 Then there are natural equivalences